 I learned to not take their behavior or disrespect personally.

-I know their brains are not fully set; they really can't help "it" sometimes.
+I know kids are not adults, some can't help "it."

 I laugh at myself.